muer-zhou/potato/classassignment21/README.md

 - The user can input an indefinite number of values until they type `'s'` to stop.
 - After stopping, the program calculates the sum of all input numbers and prints the array and the sum.

-## Files
-- `assignment21.cpp`: Contains the main logic of the program, including functions to expand the array, fill it with numbers, and print the result.
-- `README.md`: This file, explaining the project, its purpose, and how to run it.

 ## How to Use
 1. **Compile the program** using a C++ compiler:
    ```bash